emaadmanzoor/racheesingh.github.com/_posts/2012-05-24-domain-name-system-and-nfslookup.md

 	$ pacman -S dnsutils

-## Using nfslookup
+## Using nflookup
-From all the records that are stored by the DNS database, the `ping` command only looks at A records.
-The `nslookup` command looks at all the other records such as CNAME, MX etc.
+From all the records that are stored by the nameservers, the `ping` command only looks at A records.
+The `nslookup` command looks at all the other records such as CNAME, MX etc. For all these records, specific command line options are available.
+For complete information, try `man nslookup`.